 - Positive social interactions with other people.

-- Attachments to one's community and culture.
+- Opportunity to explore one's community and culture.

 "Schools with positive climates are places where people care, respect and trust one another, and where school organisation cares, respects and trusts people. " ( Pransky, 1991)